Les collines d'Anacapri

-"Les collines d'Anacapri" (The Hills of Anacapri) is a musical composition for solo piano by the French composer Claude Debussy.
+"Les collines d'Anacapri" (The Hills of Anacapri) is a musical composition for solo piano by French composer Claude Debussy.
 It is the fifth piece in Debussy's first book of Préludes.
-Composed in 1909, it was inspired by the composer's frequent visits to the town of Anacapri, on the island of Capri in the Gulf of Naples.
+Composed in 1909, it was inspired by the town of Anacapri, on the island of Capri in the Gulf of Naples, which the composer never visited, despite some non-authoritative sources stating the opposite.

 The piece takes an average of around three minutes to perform, and has a lively, energetic theme in the key of B major.
 The time signature is written as 12/16 = 2/4, indicating a frequent change of pulse between a compound triple metre and a simple duple metre.
 The melody imitates bells and contains snippets of tarantella.
 Two Italian songs are quoted, a chanson populaire and a sultry love song.
 All these themes merge at the end before a short fanfare, marked lumineux, concludes the piece.